laurabaldassari/2019-500/slides/class01/README.md

 # 500 Class 01: 2019-01-24

-The slides for Class 1 are [now available in PDF](https://github.com/THOMASELOVE/2019-500/blob/master/slides/class01/500_2018_slides_class01.pdf).
+- The slides for Class 1 are [now available in PDF](https://github.com/THOMASELOVE/2019-500/blob/master/slides/class01/500_2018_slides_class01.pdf).
+- The [Course Schedule](https://github.com/THOMASELOVE/2019-500/blob/master/SCHEDULE.md) is the place to go for all deadlines and deliverables information.

 ## Announcements: